 The 3-second test

-Research in cognitive psychology consistently shows that people form judgments about a website's credibility within 50 milliseconds — before they've read a single word.
-These snap judgments are based almost entirely on visual design: layout, color, typography, spacing, and image quality.
+Research in cognitive psychology consistently shows that people form judgments about a website's credibility in 50 milliseconds — before they've read a single word.
+Those snap judgments are based almost entirely on visual design: layout, colour, typography, spacing, and image quality.

 This matters because trust is the prerequisite for every other business outcome.
-A visitor who doesn't trust your site won't read your copy, won't click your CTA, and definitely won't hand over their credit card or phone number.
-Design quality isn't a nice-to-have — it's the gateway to conversion.
+A visitor who doesn't trust your site won't read your copy, click your CTA, or certainly hand over their credit card or phone number.
+Design quality isn't a luxury — it's the gateway to conversion.

 The trust stack

-We use a framework we call the "trust stack" — a sequence of credibility signals layered throughout a page, each one building on the last.
+I use a framework I call the "trust stack" — a sequence of credibility signals layered throughout a page, each building on the one before.
 The order matters because trust is cumulative.
 Skip a layer and the ones above it lose their foundation.

 - Visual quality — professional design, consistent typography, proper spacing.
 This is the foundation.
-If this fails, nothing else matters.
+If it fails, nothing else matters.

-- Clarity — can a visitor understand what you do and who you do it for within 5 seconds?
+- Clarity — can a visitor understand what you do and for whom within 5 seconds?
 Confusion kills trust faster than anything.

 - Social proof — client logos, testimonial quotes, case study results.
 Third-party validation that you're not just claiming to be good.

 - Expertise signals — team credentials, years in business, process explanations.
-Proof that you know what you're doing.
+Evidence that you know what you're doing.

 - Risk reduction — guarantees, free consultations, clear pricing, cancellation policies.
 Remove the reasons not to act.